 Daytona Beach, Florida

 Daytona Beach is one of the hottest spring break destinations and it becomes specifically geared for students in March with great, open beaches and pool parties in resorts.
 It’s also a favorite among students because of how budget-friendly Daytona Beach is.
+You can search for spring break deals for college students and find the best prices if you do it a few months prior to visiting.

 There are 26 miles of beaches with several water sports activities available.
 You can go swimming, parasailing in the ocean, take surfing lessons, or rent a jet ski.